astrojerms/container-diff/RELEASING.md

 ## Continuous Builds

-Every commit to master is built and pushed automatically to a GCS location named via the COMMIT_SHA.
+Every commit to main is built and pushed automatically to a GCS location named via the COMMIT_SHA.

 ```shell
 $ gsutil ls gs://container-diff/builds/